Salehmoradi2005/Microcontroller-projects/README.md

 # Microcontroller Projects Repository

-Welcome to my collection of **Arduino, ESP8266, and ESP32 projects**!
+collection of **Arduino, ESP8266, and ESP32 projects**.
 This repository contains a variety of projects, from simple beginners’ experiments to more advanced IoT and electronics applications.

 ## Table of Contents
 - [About](#about)